Brian-Kipruto/iaea-crp-f22086/docs/PROJECT_GUIDE.md

 # cttwin — Project Guide

 > Master reference for Kenya's simulation contribution to IAEA CRP F22086.
-> This is the document you read first.
+> Read this forst!!
 Everything else (README, architecture
 > notes, validation reports) is derived from or elaborates on this.

 **Status:** Active draft, Phase 0 → Phase 1.